 Natural disaster damage can be devastating, but try your best to avoid making emotional or rash decisions.
-Remind yourself to stay calm and be proactive, rather than reactive.
-Also think twice before making any on-the-spot decisions.
+Remind yourself to stay calm and think twice before making any on-the-spot decisions.
 If a contractor is pressuring you into a fast commitment, it could be a sign that he might not be trustworthy or professional.

 4. Shop around for contractors

 Before hiring a contractor for repairs, be sure to do your homework and shop around for several estimates.
 Visit www.bbb.org for ratings on tens of thousands of contractors and repair professionals.

 You can also reach out to your local Division of Consumer Affairs to find out if a contractor has any complaints against them.

 “Get everything in writing, scrutinize the fine print, and ask questions,” urges the BBB.
 Your contract should specify the work being done, as well as the price and time frame that was agreed to.
 It should also include a breakdown of the labor and material costs.

 The bottom line: Never accept a handshake deal, and make sure your contract is as detailed as possible.
 This will ensure that both consumer and contractor are on the same page through every step of the process.